 In this blog post, Danny Brown illustrates it perfectly.
 To a non-blogger, this headline makes little sense.

 Yet it doesn’t use so much jargon as to turn people off.
 Instead, it makes you feel you are “in the club”.

 Tip #10: Give Real World Data

 People love getting real world data.
 If you’re in the health niche, share your exact meal plans and your before and after photos.
 If you run a blog about weight loss, share your real case studies and what the results were.

 When you give real world data, people get more of a sense of what it’s like to be you.
 It also seems more tangible than just tips or lessons extrapolated from your experiences.
 It also helps build your credibility, by showing people that you’ve actually done what you’re talking about.

 For example, in the post below, Matt Woodward shows exactly what he earned in a month and how he earned it:

 These ten blog title tips will help you write titles that get people to pay attention, titles that get your audience excited and titles that help you stand out from the noise.
 Which is your favorite?

 Sue Anne Dunlevie helps women bloggers succeed online.
-She works one on one with her clients to take their blogs to the next level.
+She works one on one with her clients to give them the tools to achieve their goals.
 You can find Sue on Facebook, Twitter and Google+.